Living Things (Linkin Park album): Critical reception

-Upon its release, the album was met with mixed reviews from critics.
-According to the aggregate review website Metacritic, Living Things holds a score of 60 out of 100 based on 15 collected reviews, indicating "mixed to average reviews."

 Chad Childers of Loudwire stated that "the album as a whole continues to expand their world-view writing like what listeners got with A Thousand Suns, but it also adds more of the anger that was prevalent in their earliest work, Hybrid Theory."
 Stephen Thomas Erlewine from AllMusic declared that "there is definition to their structure, some of the choruses catch hold without too much effort – but this album remains one of sustained mood, not individual moments" and concludes that the album is "a fitting soundtrack for aging rap-rockers who are comfortable in their skin but restless at heart".
 The Guardian writer Dave Simpson observed that "Living Things is more personal than A Thousand Suns, with underlying themes of recovery from traumatic experiences.
 The exception, Burn It Down, delivers an antiwar sentiment via Depeche Mode-y electro-bounce, while the similarly standout Roads Untraveled is an eerie confessional ballad", and concluded that "Living Things would have benefited from more of such adventure, but they still sound like a band enjoying an unexpected second life".
 Johan Wippsson of Melodic wrote that the album is "too little too pop-oriented and made for the charts than before.
 The synthesizers are a bit too intent to Coldplay mode, but assume that the band felt it was time to conquer the charts again."
 PopMatters' Jordan Blum concluded that "Living Things is a very good entry that’s simply not as special as its precursor."
 Phil Mongredien from The Observer comments on their refusal to play it safe and praises their boldness.